ericjiang107/Capstone-Project/README.md

 have to update firebase to it's newest version.

 **`Day 9:`**
 Connected firestore backend to react frontend to access user Name.
+Solution: continued looking for documentation from the firestore site.
 Created function to add card (productId) to firestore and store data.
 Then connected that data to User page and showcase the parsed productId card image and name.
 Also created a remove function which does the same thing as adding the card.